Vancomycin is a bactericidal antibiotic that inhibits cell wall synthesis.

 Methicillin-resistant coagulase-negative staphylococci

-β-Hemolytic streptococci (when β-lactams cannot be used because of drug allergy or resistance)
+Beta-hemolytic streptococci (when beta-lactams cannot be used because of drug allergy or resistance)

-Viridans streptococci (when β-lactams cannot be used because of drug allergy or resistance)
+Viridans streptococci (when beta-lactams cannot be used because of drug allergy or resistance)

-Enterococci (when β-lactams cannot be used because of drug allergy or resistance)
+Enterococci (when beta-lactams cannot be used because of drug allergy or resistance)

-However, vancomycin is less effective than antistaphylococcal β-lactams for S. aureus endocarditis.
+However, vancomycin is less effective than antistaphylococcal beta-lactams for methicillin-susceptible S. aureus infections.
 Vancomycin is used with other antibiotics when treating methicillin-resistant coagulase-negative staphylococcal prosthetic valve endocarditis or enterococcal endocarditis.
-Vancomycin has also been used as an alternative drug for pneumococcal meningitis caused by strains with reduced penicillin sensitivity; however, the erratic penetration of vancomycin into CSF (especially during concomitant use of dexamethasone) and reports of clinical failures make it less than optimal when used alone to treat pneumococcal meningitis.
+Vancomycin has also been used as an alternative drug for pneumococcal meningitis caused by strains with reduced penicillin sensitivity; however, the erratic penetration of vancomycin into cerebrospinal fluid (especially during concomitant use of dexamethasone) and reports of clinical failures make it less than optimal when used alone to treat pneumococcal meningitis.

-Oral vancomycin is used to treat Clostridium difficile–induced diarrhea (pseudomembranous colitis—see Clostridium difficile –Induced Diarrhea).
+Oral vancomycin is used to treat Clostridioides (formerly, Clostridium) difficile–induced diarrhea (pseudomembranous colitis).
+Vancomycin is recommended over metronidazole for an initial episode of nonsevere C. difficile infection.
 It is preferred over metronidazole for patients who have severe C. difficile infection and is preferred for patients who do not respond to metronidazole.

-Vancomycin enters breast milk, and so its use during breastfeeding is discouraged; however, because oral absorption is poor from a normal GI tract, adverse effects in infants are usually considered unlikely.
+Vancomycin enters breast milk, and so its use during breastfeeding is discouraged to prevent disruption of gastrointestinal microflora; however, because oral absorption is poor from a normal gastrointestinal tract, systemic adverse effects in infants are unlikely.

-Vancomycin should be infused over ≥ 60 min to avoid red-person syndrome (a histamine-mediated reaction that can cause pruritus and flushing on the face, neck, and shoulders).
-Other hypersensitivity reactions (eg, rash, fever) may occur, especially when therapy lasts for > 2 wk.
+Vancomycin should be infused over ≥ 60 minutes to avoid red-person syndrome (a histamine-mediated reaction that can cause pruritus and flushing on the face, neck, and shoulders).
+Other hypersensitivity reactions (eg, rash, fever) may occur, especially when therapy lasts for > 2 weeks.

 Other adverse effects include reversible neutropenia and thrombocytopenia.
-Nephrotoxicity is rare unless high doses are used or an aminoglycoside is given concomitantly.
+Nephrotoxicity is rare unless high doses are used or other nephrotoxins (eg, aminoglycosides) are given concomitantly.
+Some reports suggest that concomitant use of piperacillin/tazobactam may also increase risk of nephrotoxicity.
 Phlebitis occurs uncommonly during IV infusion.

 Dose-related ototoxicity is unusual with current formulations; incidence is increased when vancomycin is given concurrently with other ototoxic drugs.